Leoleojames1/ollama_agent_roll_cage/README.md

   C:\Users\{USER_NAME}\AppData\Local\Programs\Ollama
 ```

-(During installation you can choose the install location or you can move the model files directory to ollama_agent_roll_cage/AgentFiles/IgnoredModels where blobs dir is transported by hand from Programs\Ollama dir)
+(During installation you can choose the install location or you can move the model files directory to ollama_agent_roll_cage/AgentFiles/IgnoredModels where blobs dir is transported by hand from C:\Users\{USER_NAME}\AppData\Local\Programs\Ollama dir)

 Now open a new cmd, and type
 ```